Polaris: For High School Students with Dyslexia

 Polaris offers guidance as an academic support program for bright, qualified high school students with learning differences who are from public, private and parochial schools and who have been accepted to the Wheeler Upper School.
 The first cohort of accepted 9th-grade students began classes in Fall 2020.

-• Students with diagnosed learning differences such as dyslexia who are accepted to Gr.
+• Polaris is designed for students with diagnosed learning differences such as dyslexia who are accepted to Gr.
 9 at Wheeler and who would benefit from additional academic support and advising related to their learning profile while in high school.

 • Prospective students visit and are assessed by a Hamilton Middle School faculty member.
 A portfolio of work is collected during the visit along with supporting materials from your current school as well as your current neuropsychological evaluation.

-• Final determination of candidacy is decided by The Head of Wheeler Upper School, Director of The Hamilton School, and Directors of Enrollment at both Wheeler and The Hamilton School.
+• The final determination of candidacy is decided by the Head of Wheeler Upper School, Director of the Hamilton School, and Directors of Enrollment at both Wheeler and the Hamilton School.
 Access and affordability information is in the block at the bottom of this page.

 • Enrollment is limited.